-- Bringing interested businesses together to co-create a pledge of support for WM2041, the Authority's environmental action plan to make the West Midlands a net zero carbon region within the next 20 years, which has helped inform the approved WM2041 Strategy. - The Environment and Landscape Board has been reconfigured and work has begun with regional partners to develop sustainable travel opportunities across the region to support inclusive growth. - A new Virtual Forest site has been launched and was covered on BBC Midlands Today.
-The total number of trees now registered is 11,160 at the end of March 2021.

-- Net Zero Pathfinder Declaration made by the Mayor to share insights from our highly regarded smart local energy systems projects.
-These include early insights into the institutional structures necessary to build the long-term infrastructure to achieve our net zero goals. - Energy Devolution and net zero 'asks' agreed, published and submitted to Department for Business, Energy and Industrial Strategy (BEIS). - Full integration of Energy Capital into the Authority and core funding secured through the #WM2041 Five Year Plan. - Innovation funding secured which provided the business case and partnership foundations for the Sustainable Market for Affordable Retrofit Technologies (SMART) Hub. - The Net Zero Neighbourhood received funding of £2m, with three new roles approved as part of the #WM2041 Five Year Plan to tackle fuel poverty and scale up retrofit. - A strong delivery partnership with the Midlands Energy Hub has been established and support provided to the constituent local authorities to access government grants for retrofit. - Three collaborative projects funded by Innovate UK under the 'Prospering from the Energy Revolution' programme were successfully initiated and a new data portal for energy intelligence was created to share the data developed across the West Midlands. - An 'Ultra Low Emission Vehicles' strategy evidence base has been commissioned and delivered, which formed the basis of a paper to the Authority's board, outlining the roles of both the Authority and the constituent local authorities in delivering the necessary infrastructure for the transition to Zero Emission Vehicles (ZEVs). - The UK Central-HS2 Interchange programme is led by Solihull MBC as the accountable body, through their wholly owned subsidiary Urban Growth Company (UGC).
+- Launch of a Net Zero Business Pledge to encourage businesses to pledge their own commitments to the region's ambitious net zero goals. - Work commissioned to produce a Circular Economy Routemap for the region focusing on green manufacturing, construction and the sharing economy. - Work commissioned with the national Behavioural Insights Team to explore a communications campaign to encourage behaviour change on the part of citizens and businesses in the region. - A new Virtual Forest site has been launched and was covered on BBC Midlands Today.
+The total number of trees now registered is 11,160 at the end of March 2021. - Net Zero Pathfinder Declaration made by the Mayor to share insights from our highly regarded smart local energy systems projects.
+These include early insights into the institutional structures necessary to build the long-term infrastructure to achieve our net zero goals. - Energy Devolution and net zero 'asks' agreed, published and submitted to Department for Business, Energy and Industrial Strategy (BEIS). - Full integration of Energy Capital into the Authority and core funding secured through the #WM2041 Five Year Plan. - Innovation funding secured which provided the business case and partnership foundations for the Sustainable Market for Affordable Retrofit Technologies (SMART) Hub. - A strong delivery partnership with the Midlands Energy Hub has been established and support provided to the constituent local authorities to access government grants for retrofit. - Three collaborative projects funded by Innovate UK under the 'Prospering from the Energy Revolution' programme were successfully initiated and a new data portal for energy intelligence was created to share the data developed across the West Midlands. - An 'Ultra Low Emission Vehicles' strategy evidence base has been commissioned and delivered, which formed the basis of a paper to the Authority's board, outlining the roles of both the Authority and the constituent local authorities in delivering the necessary infrastructure for the transition to Zero Emission Vehicles (ZEVs). - The UK Central-HS2 Interchange programme is led by Solihull MBC as the accountable body, through their wholly owned subsidiary Urban Growth Company (UGC).
 The Authority is providing ongoing support to the business plan of UGC through Investment programme funding, which totalled £10.1m during 2020/21.
 Key milestones achieved thus far include the completion of design works and enabling works for the A452/A446 Roundabout Over-Trace and the development of a full business case for the Birmingham International Station redevelopment project at the Arden Cross HS2 Interchange site.